underc0delabs/Autoc0de-Web-Playwrigth/README.md

     │           ├── hooks  ------------------------------> Folder where our Hooks are stored
     │           │   └── Hook.class ----------------------> Framework hook
     │           └── utility -----------------------------> Folder with useful functions
-    │               └──── MasterPage.class ----------------> MasterPage with generic functions adapt to work with Locator Builder
+    │               ├──── MasterPage.class ----------------> MasterPage with generic functions
+    │               └──── MasterPageContext.class ----------------> MasterPageContext with the same generic functions but implements the multi-context
     │
     │
     └── test